-2022 was a year in which the bank achieved some record results in terms of financial performance making it the most successful year in its 20 years anniversary of operation in the market.
-Net income after tax in 2022 was € 29.4 million (2020: € 26.3 million).
+2023 was a year in which the bank achieved some record results in terms of financial performance making it the most successful year since its beginning of operation in the market.
+Net income after tax in 2023 was \in 30.4 million (2022: \in 29.4 million).
 This result is calculated based on IFRS Financial Statements as included in this report.
-IFRS statements are reported to Central Bank of Kosovo on regular monthly basis and are also published on a quarterly basis on the Raiffeisen Bank Kosovo website and in local e-news portals.